strontic/strontic.github.io/xcyclopedia/library/consent.exe-EE2A1C85C472F89B146CC8EE598CCCBC.md

 ## Possible Misuse

 *The following table contains possible examples of `consent.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `consent.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --